benevolent-games/tact/README.md

 ### 🛞 create a hub with ports
 - **adopt standard hub bindings**
     ```ts
-    // transform your game's bindings into hub-friendly bindings
-    const hubBindings = tact.Hub.bindings(bindings)
+    const hubBindings = {
+      ...yourBindings,

+      // mixin the hub bindings
+      ...tact.hubBindings(),
+    }
     ```
-    - this augments your bindings with standard hub-specific bindings
-    - this lets players to shimmy what port their controller is plugged into
+    - hub bindings let players shimmy what port their controller is plugged into
     - gamepad: hold gamma (middle button) and press bumpers
     - keyboard: left bracket or right bracket
 - **make hub with multiple ports at the ready**